jiaruizhang96/ECE1724-Rust-Project/README.md

 **Key features for Availability:**

-   - Distributed Data Replication: To prevent data loss and ensure accessibility, our system replicates data across multiple nodes.
+   - Distributed Data Replication: To prevent data loss and ensure accessibility, our system replicates data across three nodes.
 By maintaining several copies of each file, the system can quickly retrieve data from a different node if the primary storage location fails.
 This redundancy is key to maintaining continuous access to files, regardless of individual node failures.
    - Automatic Data Redistribution When Node Fails: When a node fails or becomes unreachable, the system automatically redistributes its data to other active nodes.
 This process ensures that data remains available even during unexpected node failure, maintaining the system's overall reliability and user trust.
    - Health Monitoring and Node Failure Detection: Continuous health monitoring is essential for identifying and responding to node failures promptly.
 Our system includes mechanisms to check the status of each node, detecting failures quickly and triggering the data redistribution to maintain availability.